ltiongl/data-analytics-practices/global-ai-ml-data-science-salaries/README.md

 # Global AI, ML, and Data Science Salaries Analysis

 ## Project Overview
 This project explores global salary trends in AI, ML, and data science from 2020 to 2024.
-The data includes information on job titles, experience levels, employment types, salaries, employee residences, remote work ratios, company locations, and company sizes.
+The salary trend is analyzed based on job titles, experience levels, employment types, employee residences, remote work ratios, company locations, and company sizes.

 ## Software and Tools
 Python version: `Python 3.9.10`